bobeast/GAPlugin/README.md

 ## Installation:

-Follows the [Cordova Plugin spec](https://github.com/alunny/cordova-plugin-spec), abd it works with [Pluginstall](https://github.com/alunny/pluginstall).
+Follows the [Cordova Plugin spec](https://github.com/alunny/cordova-plugin-spec), and it works with [Pluginstall](https://github.com/alunny/pluginstall).

 To install it to your app, simply execute pluginstall as follows: